mbishram/bottle/README.md

 This project are using `Bun 1.2.20`, for installation guide, you can check them on their [official page](https://bun.com/docs/installation).

+Also, a big thank you to [Hungry Tiger](https://www.eathungrytiger.com/) for the inspiration.

 ## Development

 To start development server, run the commands below.